Start consult with coach

 When to see a doctor

-People who experience neck pain should see their doctor.
+People who experience neck muscle strain or a stiff neck should see their doctor.
 A medical history and physical examination will be conducted to make a diagnosis.
-Your doctor will ask about your injury and the sports you play, and examine your neck to look for areas of swelling and tenderness.
-Your doctor may order imaging tests, such as an x-ray or magnetic resonance imaging (MRI) test to confirm the diagnosis.
+Your doctor will ask about your injury and the sports you play and examine your neck to look for areas of swelling and tenderness.
+Your doctor may order imaging tests, such as an X-ray or magnetic resonance imaging (MRI) test, to confirm the diagnosis.

 Non-operative treatment

-Treatment of cervical strains always involves non-surgical measures to allow injured muscles to heal properly.
+Treatment of cervical strain injuries always involves non-surgical measures to allow injured muscles to heal properly.
 Conservative treatments include:

 • Rest from activities and sports that place strain on the neck